Lonicera maackii: Alternatives

 More native shrubs for use the Midwestern United States are listed in the pamphlet Curse of the Bush Honeysuckles!.

 Phytochemistry

 L. maackii produces various secondary metabolites to deter insect herbivory.
-Cipollini et al. 2007 find seasonal variation in the levels of chlorogenic acid, apigenin, apigenin-7-glucoside, luteolin and luteolin-7-glucoside, and confirm their deterrent effect.
+Cipollini et al. found seasonal variation in the levels of chlorogenic acid, apigenin, apigenin-7-glucoside, luteolin and luteolin-7-glucoside, and confirm their deterrent effect.

 Invasive nature and remedies

+Birds and mammals consume and disperse seeds.
+Biotic transmission vectors include species: American robin (Turdus migratorius), hermit thrush (Catharus guttatus) and European starling (Sturnus vulgaris) and white-tailed deer (Odocoileus virginianus).

 Because of its well-documented invasiveness, propagation of this plant is illegal or controlled in some of the United States, where it is an alien species.
-The species is named "invasive, banned" in Connecticut, "prohibited" in Massachusetts, as an invasive species in Tennessee, as an invasive species in Ohio, as a "Class B noxious weed" in Vermont, and as an invasive species in Wisconsin.
+The species is classified "invasive, banned" in Connecticut, "prohibited" in Massachusetts, as an invasive species in Tennessee, as an invasive species in Ohio, as a "Class B noxious weed" in Vermont, and as an invasive species in Wisconsin.

 It has been suggested that plants growing outside their native range, in eastern Asia, should be removed and replaced by non-invasive alternatives.

 Consequences

 In the understories of deciduous woodlands of the eastern United States it forms dense thickets, the shade of whose canopies prevent the growth of native shrubs, juvenile trees, and wild flowers.
 Uncontrolled, these growths result in almost monocultural thickets of Amur honeysuckle.
 The species gravely jeopardizes not only the diversity of the invaded ecosystems but even the regeneration of woodlands, because it reduces the growth and diversity of native seedlings.
 Additional studies indicate that it negatively affects birds and tadpoles.
 However, other studies have shown a mixture of positive and negative effects on birds, depending on species (McNeish and McEwan, 2016).
 Effects on invertebrate diversity can also be negative or positive, depending on the taxonomic group (Loomis and Cameron, 2014).

 Even if L. maackii shrubs are removed, the affected habitat may not recover absent substantial restoration effort.

 The relationship between white-tailed deer and L. maackii is complex, with deer playing a significant role in consuming the berries, dispersing the seeds, and browsing the foliage; the presence of L. maackii may prevent deer from browsing understory vegetation, which can be desirable if a native understory is present, but undesirable if other invasive species dominate the understory.
 A study conducted in the vicinity of St. Louis, Missouri in 2010 indicated that the plant increases the risk of tick-borne diseases such as Erlichiosis and Lyme disease in suburban natural areas by attracting deer and consequently increasing the presence of infected ticks.
 Furthermore, experimental removal of the plant was shown to reduce deer activity and the number of infected ticks by shifting ticks' blood meals from deer.